MITLibraries/docker-matomo/README.md

 We generally assign the 'View' role to new users, unless they require a higher permissions level.

 Matomo has built-in two-factor authentication, which we enforce for all accounts.
 When a user logs in to Matomo for the first time, they will be prompted to configure 2FA.
 At this time, we are recommending Duo as an authenticator.

+#### Recover from lost 2FA

+See the official [Recover from lost 2FA](https://matomo.org/faq/how-to/faq_27248) documentation.
+This allows us to recover the Superuser login if we lose the 2FA information.

 ## Additional documentation